Register a Facility in the WEM

 Generator Performance Standards

-If your Facility is Transmission Connected Generating System (generation works or storage works) you should refer to the Generator Performance Standards Framework and if you want to discuss, please contact the AEMO WEM GPS team on WEM.GPS@aemo.com.au.
+If your Facility is a Transmission Connected Generating System (generation works or storage works) you should refer to the Generator Performance Standards Framework and if you want to discuss, please contact the AEMO WEM GPS team on WEM.GPS@aemo.com.au.

 Applications for the Reserve Capacity Mechanism (RCM)